 Forms of rapid or ultra-rapid detox are available to treat opioid withdrawal.
 These forms of treatment are generally not recommended, as deaths have been associated with their use.
 Any use of rapid or ultra-rapid detox should be supervised around the clock by physicians.

-In some cases, physicians have used naltrexone and clonidine to assist patients in a more rapid version of inpatient opioid detox.
-Again, a number of studies have explored the efficacy of clonidine paired with naltrexone in managing withdrawal symptoms as compared to clonidine alone or at varying doses of naltrexone.
+- Naltrexone and clonidine: In some cases, physicians have used naltrexone and clonidine to assist patients in a more rapid version of inpatient opioid detox.
+Again, several studies have explored the efficacy of clonidine paired with naltrexone in managing withdrawal symptoms as compared to clonidine alone or at varying doses of naltrexone.
 There is little evidence to support the use of this combination for this purpose or to support the long-term ability to sustain recovery after this form of detox.

 When it comes to determining what the safest and most effective option will be for someone undergoing Percocet detox, studies have shown time and again that a personalized approach is the best possible choice.
 There is no one-size-fits-all standard for supporting detox because each person who undergoes the process comes into it with a unique set of circumstances, needs, and goals.
 For that reason, there is no way to state exactly how long it will take to go from an active physical dependence on Percocet to being free from the drug.